ekariotakis/LunarLander-DQN/README.md

 The task we sought to solve is “LunarLander-v2”, by OpenAI Gym.
 The goal of this task is to land a small spacecraft in between two of two flags.

+In order to run the project, you need to have an environment with installed Python 3.9.10
+PyTorch 1.10.2
+OpenAI Gym

+> #### In order to run the project, you need to have an environment with installed
+>
+> - Python 3.9.10
+> - PyTorch 1.10.2
+> - OpenAI Gym

 # Tensorboard Logs
 The tensorboard logs are stored in folder `./logs` in the main project directory.